joshua-stone/pwniepi/README.md

 sudo openvas-check-setup --v9
 ```

-At this point there should be a there should be a web interface accessible on [http://127.0.0.1](http://127.0.0.1/)
+At this point there should be a web interface accessible on [http://127.0.0.1](http://127.0.0.1/)

-Modifying Fedora's firewall rules will make the web interface available for remote access.
+Modifying Fedora's firewall rules will make this web interface available for remote access.

 ```bash
 sudo firewall-cmd --permanent --zone public --add-port 80/tcp --add-port 443/tcp